Ben's Mill

 Ben's Mill is a 1982 American documentary film directed by Michel Chalufour and John Karol.

+Summary

 The film, set in Barnet, Vermont, details the workings of the Thresher Mill on the Stevens River, including how energy from the river is used to drive a multitude of leather belts and various machines.
 The film focuses on the steps one man, Ben, uses to make one of his white pine watering tanks, and then a horse-drawn sled for different members of the Barnet community.
-It was nominated for an Academy Award for Best Documentary Feature.
 The film was produced as an episode of the PBS series Odyssey.

-Reaction
+Reception

 Writing in American Anthropologist, George L. Hicks stated that "Ben's Mill exercises tight control on its nostalgia, while using specific detail to demonstrate its point."

+Accolades

+It was nominated for an Academy Award for Best Documentary Feature.